Buy a Sophie Huddlestone painting today, current stock is for sale at swirlysoph.com

 Another technique that I sometimes use is to combine with watercolours and 3D texture paste, zoomed in eye example above.
 This gives a similar effect to a thickly applied oil painting.
 The watercolours really misbehave themselves with this method and it’s unpredictability adds interesting patterns.

+Experimenting with daylight shadows which lift the subject off the page without using dull greys.
 Watercolours on paper.
 The different pigments of each paint, its opacity or translucency and the way different pigments interact with each other can take years of experience to master.
 A decade of experience, and as any watercolour artist may agree, it can still be surprising.
-I enjoy painting on a variety of sizes from 3.5″ up to 16″.
 I use artists quality watercolour paper 300g/m2 (140Lbs) acid free and archival.
 By using artists quality watercolour paints the colours float and mix much better giving a brighter fresh look.

 Remember you paid for your painting or print so help prevent illegal printing of it.
 If you show friends or family via text or email etc always obstruct the image, for example with a bit of paper.

-Don’t forget to visit me on social media and please pass on my website details if you think a friend may be interested too, very kind of you.
+Don’t forget to visit me on social media and keep the comments coming so that the next post shows up in your feed.
+Please pass on my website details if you think a friend may be interested too, very kind of you.

 Facebook ‘Artist Sophie Appleton Huddlestone’ with messenger @SwirlySophArt